deatrich/linux-home-server/linux-server.md

         does not always prevent deletion of some applet buttons...)
       - Add another separator, and move it about an inch to the right of the first separator and lock it.
- 4. Add a window lister:
+ 4. Add an active-window list:
       - Scroll down to find 'Window Selector' and add it to the panel to the right of the second separator.
 It is a bit tricky to select it to lock it.
 Right-click just to the right of the second separator